How do you feel about using technology to help manage health? Take our survey here.

 CFTR Modulators for Cystic Fibrosis

-Reviewed by: HU Medical Review Board | Last reviewed: May 2022
+Reviewed by: HU Medical Review Board | Last reviewed: June 2025 | Last updated: June 2025

 Mutations in the CFTR gene mean that CFTR proteins are not made correctly.
-The faulty protein does not provide a channel for chloride, an element of salt, to move through cell walls.
+The faulty protein does not provide a channel for chloride, an element of salt, to move through the cell walls.
 This creates a thick, sticky mucus that clogs the lungs, pancreas, sinuses, and more.

 What are CFTR modulators?

-A class of drugs called CFTR modulators target specific defects in the CFTR protein so that the protein can work properly.
+A class of drugs called CFTR modulators targets specific defects in the CFTR protein so that the protein can work properly.
 CFTR modulators do not fully restore chloride flow, but they do improve the flow enough to help lessen CF symptoms.

 There are currently 3 types of CFTR modulators:1,2